kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to train a blank model of specific architecture with samples that captured from simulated track.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the `LeNet-5`.
+I thought this model might be appropriate because which is used for classifying traffic signs in the previous project and can recognize the edges and shapes of the signs and numbers from the first and second convolution layers, so it could probably sees the lanes on the roads.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+At the begining only the samples taken by center camera was used.
+And the validation loss is above 0.03.
+I trained the model with `data` provided by the workspace for 10 epochs.
+I found that my first model had a low mean squared error on the training set, and a similar low mean squared error on the validation set.
+But the validation error start to oscillate after the 5th epoch.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, data augmentation and dropout layer were used.
+I modified the model so that ...

 Then I ...